 By recognizing Jerusalem as Israel’s capital, Trump is not only unilaterally dismissing Palestinian claims to the city, he is emboldening the radical elements of the Palestinian National movement that opine of an Israeli-American conspiracy against Palestine.
 Responding to Trump’s speech, Palestinian Authority President Mahmoud Abbas said the action would push the region into “an endless religious war.”
 Hamas, which has governed the Gaza Strip since 2007, called for a third intifada against Israel.

 Local protests began before Trump had even appeared before the cameras and are expected to continue until at least Friday.
-The backlash isn’t limited to the occupied territories.
+And the backlash isn’t limited to the occupied territories.
 On Monday, Politico reported that the State Department was preparing for possible protests and violence targeting US embassies and consulates around the world.
-Canada’s government also warned Canadians travelling in the Middle East to “exercise caution.”
+The Canadian government also warned its citizens travelling in the Middle East to “exercise caution.”

 In anticipation of today’s speech, Trump heard from several world leaders who cautioned him about the implications of recognizing Jerusalem as Israel’s capital and moving the embassy there.
 King Abdullah II of Jordan highlighted the collateral damage this move could have, warning that it would be used as fodder by terrorist groups like Daesh.
 Turkey’s president, Recep Erdogan, has threatened to cut off diplomatic ties with Israel, calling Jerusalem a “red line” for Muslims.
 French President Emmanuel Macron, meanwhile, pointed out to Trump that Jerusalem’s fate should not be decided by a foreign power, but instead through peaceful negotiations between the opposing parties.